Rene-Auberger/IBM-AutoAI-and-Decision-Optimization-on-Watson-Studio/Tutorial1/AutoAI_tutorial_readme.md

 ### Step 2.
 Add data to the project
 - Click the Assets tab.
 The right-side window shows a load tab.
-- Click the browse link and select the demos.csv file from the folder.
+- First download our sample data: [demos.csv](data/demos.csv).
+Then click the browse link and select the _demos.csv_ file you just downloaded.
 - Click Open and the file is uploaded in cloud object storage

 ![Step2](../images/Tutorial1-Step2.png)